 The Fund may also utilise certain financial derivative instruments for hedging, efficient portfolio management and investment purposes.
-These financial derivative instruments (for which the ESG proprietary scoring methodology, detailed above, does not apply) may be either dealt on Regulated Markets or over-the-counter, and may include, inter alia, swaps (such as credit default swaps, total return swaps on fixed income including loans indices), forward and cross forwards, futures contracts, as well as options.
+These financial derivative instruments may be either dealt on Regulated Markets or over-the-counter, and may include, inter alia, swaps (such as credit default swaps, total return swaps on fixed income including loans indices), forward and cross forwards, futures contracts, as well as options.
 Use of these financial derivative instruments may result in negative exposures in a specific yield curve/duration or currency.
-The Fund may in addition, in accordance with the investment restrictions, invest in credit-linked securities or other structured products (such as mortgage- or other asset-backed securities and collateralised debt obligations as well as collateralised loan obligations) that derive their value from another European-related index, security or currency.
-The Fund principally invests in fixed income debt securities either denominated in euro or, if denominated in another currency, hedged into
+The Fund may in addition, in accordance with the investment restrictions, invest in credit-linked securities or other structured products (such as mortgage-or other asset-backed securities and collateralised debt obligations as well as collateralised loan obligations) that derive their value from another European-related index, security or currency.
+The Fund principally invests in fixed income debt securities either denominated in euro or, if denominated in another currency, hedged into euro.